|drawing de DL3TU|

 - High impedance transformations can be tricky and inefficient.
 Don't assume your unun is lossless.
-Care should be taken in the selection of the toroid to avoid losses >2 dB.
+Care should be taken in the selection of the toroid to avoid losses greater than 10dB.
 If possible, measure the power into and out of the unun to confirm the efficiency.

 - Be aware of power limitations and do not overdrive unun's to saturation.
 Ferrite unun's can be permanently damaged by excessive power.
 In other words, QRP unun's are for QRP!